obrianthe1st/obrianthe1st.github.io/software/_posts/2022-10-05-Programming-is-not-a-spectator-sport.md

 ---
 -----------
 layout: post
-title:Programming is noy a spectator sport
+title:Programming is not a spectator sport
 categories: software
 ----------